- Car Shipping Netherlands

 Tax-Free Import

 Note: If you import a vehicle tax-free, you must own it for at least 12 months after immigrating to the Netherlands.
-If a vehicle is sold prior to being in the Netherlands for 12 months, you will be liable for paying all of the import fees that were waived.
+If a vehicle is sold before being in the Netherlands for 12 months, you will be liable for paying all of the waived import fees.

 Popular Shipping Destinations: